iiRealisticDev/shitpost/helloworld.md

-# This an MD file incluing "hello world" examples for both JS and Lua!
+# This an MD file incluing "hello world" examples for JS, LUA & HTML!

 # Lua
 ```lua